Best Of19 min read

 Airtable

-Airtable sits in an interesting category — it's technically a database tool, but its project views make it function as a project management platform too.
-The real power is flexibility: you can build a grant tracker, a volunteer database, a program outcome tracker, and an event calendar all in one workspace, with linked records tying everything together.
+Airtable sits in an interesting spot—it's technically a database tool, but its project views make it function as project management too.
+The real power is flexibility: build a grant tracker, volunteer database, program outcome tracker, and event calendar all in one workspace, with linked records tying everything together.
 For nonprofits managing complex relational data across multiple programs, that's genuinely hard to replicate elsewhere.

 Airtable offers a 50% nonprofit discount on its Team plan (normally $20/user/mo → $10/user/mo).
-The free tier works for small teams but hits its record limits faster than you'd expect — we're talking roughly 1,000 records per base, which sounds like a lot until you're six months into tracking program participants.
+The free tier works for small teams but hits its record limits faster than expected—roughly 1,000 records per base, which sounds like plenty until you're six months into tracking program participants.

 Key Features: